Clemapfel/jluna/README.md

 Julia is a beautiful language, it is well-designed and well-documented. julia C-API is also well-designed, less beautiful and much less... documented.

-Heavily inspired in design and syntax by (but in no way affiliated with) the excellent Lua⭤C++ wrapper [**sol2**](https://github.com/ThePhD/sol2), `jluna` aims to fully wrap the official Julia C-API and replace it in usage in C++ projects by making accessing julia unique strengths through C++ safe, hassle-free and just as beautiful.
+Heavily inspired in design and syntax by (but in no way affiliated with) the excellent Lua⭤C++ wrapper [**sol2**](https://github.com/ThePhD/sol2), `jluna` aims to fully wrap the official Julia C-API and replace it in usage in C++ projects, by making accessing julias unique strengths through C++ safe, hassle-free and just as beautiful.

 ---